 Automating manual tasks and and streamlining processes is an essential way for accounting, financial and wealth management companies to stay competitive.
 This is particularly the case given that the abrupt move to online-only interactions caused by Covid-19 looks set to heavily influence the way we work in future.

-In this article we’ll look specifically at how client portals and document collection software can save you time and hassle, improve data hygiene, and ensure your client and company data stays secure.
+In this article we’ll look specifically at how client portals and document collection software can save you time and hassle, improve data hygiene, and ensure your clients’ data stays secure.

 What is a client portal for accountants, financial and wealth management companies?

 Client portals are digital gateways through which you can collect and share files, services and information with clients.
 Clients typically have a username and password that gives them access to the portal.
 They can then see content and upload files.

 - They remove the burden of data storage from your other devices and cloud providers

 - They keep data in one organised place